Icinga/icinga2/doc/14-features.md

 <prefix>.perfdata.<perfdata-label>.value
 ```

-The following characters are escaped in perfdata labels:
+The following characters are escaped in performance labels
+parsed from plugin output:

   Character	| Escaped character
   --------------|--------------------------